syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 ## Disable double-click edit

-The AllowEditOnDblClick property can be set as True to enable editing the record by double-clicking it.
-When it is set as False, it cannot be edited by double-clicking it.
+The AllowEditOnDblClick property can be set as true to enable editing the record by double-clicking it.
+When it is set as false, it cannot be edited by double-clicking it.
 In that case, you can edit the record by using the Toolbar option only.

 {% tabs %}